tatecarson/LSU-PDM-Spring-2018/SerialTop5_Setup/readme.md

 # Arduino <--> p5js Communication

+First clone this repository, we will be using basic-sketch as a starter sketch for serial communication.

 See the [library](https://github.com/vanevery/p5.serialport) repository for more examples.

 ## Installation

-To communicate between Arduino and p5js you need two peices of software
+To communicate between Arduino and p5js you need two peices of software.

 ### p5.serialport